Wildlife conservation: Poaching

 Poaching for illegal wildlife trading is a major threat to certain species, particularly endangered ones whose status makes them economically valuable.
-Such species include many large mammals like African elephants, tigers, and rhinoceros. [traded for their tusks, skins, and horns respectively].
-Less well-known targets of poaching include the harvest of protected plants and animals for souvenirs, food, skins, pets, and more; Since, poachers tend to target threatened and endangered species, poaching causes already small populations to decline even further.
+Such species include many large mammals like African elephants, tigers, and rhinoceros (traded for their tusks, skins, and horns respectively).
+Less well-known targets of poaching include the harvest of protected plants and animals for souvenirs, food, skins, pets, and more.
+Poaching causes already small populations to decline even further as hunters tend to target threatened and endangered species because of their rarity and large profits.

+Ocean Acidification

+As carbon dioxide levels increase concentration in the atmosphere, they increase in the ocean as well.
+Typically, the ocean will absorb carbon from the atmosphere, where it can be sequestered in the deep ocean and sea floor; this is a process called the biological pump.
+Increased carbon dioxide emissions and increased stratification (which slows the biological pump) decrease the ocean pH, making it more acidic.
+Calcifying organisms such as coral are especially susceptible to decreased pH, resulting in mass bleaching events, inevitably destroying a habitat for many of coral's diverse inhabitants.
+Research (conducted through methods such as coral fossils and ancient ice core carbon analysis) suggests ocean acidification has occurred in the geological past (more likely at a slower pace), and correlate with past extinction events.

 Culling

 Culling is the deliberate and selective killing of wildlife by governments for various purposes.
 An example of this is shark culling, in which "shark control" programs in Queensland and New South Wales (in Australia) have killed thousands of sharks, as well as turtles, dolphins, whales, and other marine life.
 The Queensland "shark control" program alone has killed about 50,000 sharks — it has also killed more than 84,000 marine animals.
 There are also examples of population culling in the United States, such as bison in Montana and swans, geese, and deer in New York and other places.